 - How long does it take for maintainers to respond?
 This will be determined by how often issues are closed and PRs merged.

 - Is there an active discussion on an issue?

 - How many open pull requests are there?

-- How recently were the latest pull requests merged?
-Recently?
+- How recently was the latest pull requests merged?

 - Do the maintainers thank people for contributing?